 You will start to love it if you don’t already.
 I promise.
 If you’re not used to running in the cold, warm your body up beforehand inside.
 Maybe do a couple of jumping jacks, burpees, high-knees or butt-kicks before heading out.
 Beware, however, of making yourself sweaty prior to getting yourself outside.
 It’s a delicate balance, folks.

 Use Vaseline and/or Body Glide in abundance

 Do your lips, face and everything get chapped in the cold?
 First, make sure you’re well hydrated (read more below).
-Second, lather yourself freely with either petroleum jelly or body glide to the tune of OMG I HAVE GREASE ALL OVER MY FACE AND HANDS.
+Second, lather yourself freely with either petroleum jelly or body glide.
 You will not regret it.

 Make sure you are well hydrated before, during and after a run outside in the cold.
 You may feel less thirsty than you would in the summer, but it’s still extremely important to maintain your general fluid and electrolyte levels in the cold.
 Beer does NOT count.
 (Well, before your run anyway…)